MarcusMLarsson/Unit-Testing-Angular/README.md

 ```

-<p> To test this pipe, we create a strength.pipe.spec.ts file.  </p>
+<p> To test this pipe, we create a strength.pipe.spec.ts file.
+Then run npm test strength.pipe.spec.ts.
+The test should pass and display 'should display weak if strength is 3'. </p>

 ```js
 import { StrengthPipe } from "./strength.pipe";